puli/docs.puli.io/working-with-resources.rst

 --------------------

-When you fetch multiple resources from the repository, they are returned in a :class:`Puli\\Resource\\Collection\\ResourceCollectionInterface` instance.
+When you fetch multiple resources from the repository, they are returned in a :class:`Puli\\Repository\\Resource\\Collection\\ResourceCollectionInterface` instance.
 Resource collections offer convenience methods for accessing the names and the paths of all contained resources at once:

 .. code-block:: php